Towards Cognitively-Faithful Decision-Making Models to Improve AI Alignment: Empirical Analysis on Kidney Allocation Data

 \section{Empirical Analysis on Kidney Allocation Data}

-We test our modeling strategy to learn moral judgment processes for kidney transplant allocation, where prior works study moral judgments regarding the allocation of kidneys to patients based on their medical attributes (e.g., transplant outcomes) and non-medical attributes (e.g., dependents and lifestyles) \cite{boerstler2024stability,keswani2025can,chan2024should}.
-For this assessment, we use both real-world and synthetic data.
+We test our modeling strategy to learn computational models of people's moral judgments regarding the allocation of kidneys to patients based on their medical attributes (e.g., transplant outcomes) and non-medical attributes (e.g., dependents and lifestyles) \citep{boerstler2024stability,chan2024should}.
+Prior works have noted several limitations of existing modeling approaches in this domain \citep{keswani2025can}, making this is a relevant case study to analyze our proposed framework.

-\paragraph{Real-world dataset} We use the dataset provided by \citet{boerstler2024stability}, which spans two studies where multiple participants were presented with several kidney allocation scenarios (15 participants in Study One and 40 in Study Two).
-In both studies, each kidney allocation scenario comprises a pairwise comparison between patients A and B (see \cref{fig:example_ka} for an example).
+\paragraph{Real-world dataset} We use the dataset of \citet{boerstler2024stability}, which spans two studies where participants were presented with several kidney allocation scenarios (15 participants in Study One and 40 in Study Two).
+In both studies, each kidney allocation scenario comprises a pairwise comparison between two patients (see \cref{fig:example_ka} for an example).
 Participants were instructed to choose which patient should be given an available kidney.
 In Study One, the patient features presented are the patient's \emph{number of dependents}, projected \emph{life years gained} from the transplant (LYG), \emph{ alcoholic drinks per day}, and \emph{number of crimes committed}.
-In Study Two, the patient features are the patient's \emph{number of elderly dependents}, LYG, \emph{years waiting} for the transplant, \emph{weekly work hours post-transplant}, and \emph{obesity level}.
-Other dataset details are presented in Appendix~\ref{sec:appendix_empirical}.
+In Study Two, the patient features are the patient's \emph{number of elderly dependents}, LYG, \emph{years waiting} for the transplant, \emph{weekly work hours post-transplant}, and \emph{obesity level}. \iflongversion Other dataset details are presented in \cref{sec:appendix_empirical}. \else We present further details in \cref{sec:appendix_empirical}. \fi \todo{ years vs decades?}